tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:hasEnhancement
 - Preferred Label: has Enhancement
-- Definition: The Enhancement that describes how an Amendment may propose changes to improve data quality.
+- Definition: The bdqffdq:Enhancement that describes how a bdqffdq:Amendment may propose changes to improve data quality.
 - SubClass Of: amendmentProperty
 - Range [ owl:someValuesFrom bdqffdq:hasEnhancement ]
-- Comments: Used to link the derived property of an Amendment to the FundamentalConcept of an Enhancement.
+- Comments: Used to link the derived property of a bdqffdq:Amendment to the bdqffdq:FundamentalConcept of a bdqffdq:Enhancement.

 ********************